frederic-perez/AmE-dictionary/data/dictionary.md

 __trailed__ _v_ _Presidential candidate is trailed by allegaions of torture._
 __trailing plants__
 __trails__ _n_
+__train wreck__ _This kind of code is often called a train wreck because it look like a bunch of coupled train cars._
 __trainee__ _n_ :two::pencil2: (trainees) One who is being trained. :es: aprendiz
 __traipsing__
 __tramp__ _adj_